camandel/ansible-lab-docker/README.md

 `docker-compose up -d`

-If you need a VM to run the lab install Vagrant and you hypervisor (tested with virtualbox and libvirt) and run:
+If you need a VM to run the lab install Vagrant and your hypervisor (tested with virtualbox and libvirt) and run:

-`vagrant up`
+`vagrant up
 vagrant ssh`

 ## Connect to **master node** (master01):

-From the host running docker run:
+From the docker host run:

 `docker exec -it master01 bash`

-or from vagrant:
+or from the host running Vagrant machine:

 `vagrant ssh
 vagrant@ansible-lab $ sudo docker exec -it master01 bash`

-or direcly from your host to master01 container (it exposes 1022 port to sshd service and Vagrant simply forwards host:1022 to guest:1022):
+or conect direcly from your host to master01 container (it exposes host:1022 to container:22 and Vagrant forwards host:1022 to guest:1022):

 `ssh root@localhost -p 1022 # password is ansiblelab`

-here you can start "screen" to have four windows opened on master01, host01, host02 and host03 (F11 or F12 to switch windows or regular screen command CTRL+a+n, CTRL+a+p):
+here you can start "screen" to have four windows already opened on master01, host01, host02 and host03 (F11 or F12 to switch from one window to another or use standard screen commands such as CTRL+a+n, CTRL+a+p):

 `screen`